 The purpose of this study was to integrate writing and real-world connections into math instruction through the use of math journals.
-Could providing students reflective journaling time reduce math anxiety levels and are students successful in relating concepts realworld mathematical to experiences?
-Consideration was given to the examination of journals as a reflective, metacognitive exploration and as a one-toone tool to communicate with a struggling math student.
+Could providing students reflective journaling time reduce math anxiety levels and are students successful in relating mathematical concepts to realworld experiences?
+Consideration was given to the examination of journals as a reflective, metacognitive exploration and as a one-to-one tool to communicate with a struggling math student.
 Also, did this research serve to improve my instructional practices as I strive to meet the needs of my current and future students?